What Yoga Can Teach Us About Creativity

-When I moved here, the first thing I did was to sign up for the local yoga studio, which also happened to be the coolest, trendiest, most hype in town.
+When I moved to this new flat, the first thing I did was to sign up for the local yoga studio, which also happened to be the coolest, trendiest, most hype yoga studio in town.

-Blissfully ignorant I was, I thought this was going to be easy.
+Blissfully ignorant I was, I thought this was going to be an easy thing.
 I’d been doing yoga for years and thought I was pretty good at it.
-I wouldn’t sweat much, but still be pretty awesome and tick this off my list.
-I thought I got this.
-I even thought I’d probably be bored in a month.
+I wouldn’t sweat much, but still be pretty awesome and secretly compete with the other hot chicks in the class, leaving the yoga room shamefully proud of myself.
+So I thought I got this too.

-It turned out that this wasn't the coolest, trendiest, most hype yoga studio in town for nothing.
+It turned out that this coolest, trendiest, super hype yoga studio wasn’t for nothing.

-The best teachers, the best students, lots of six packs, perfect yoga outfits, flawless headstands, flawless side crows, flawless didn’t-even-know-existed yoga poses and super fit yummy mummies were everywhere.
-I was terribly shocked at the beginning.
-This was indeed a challenge that I didn’t expect.
-Soon enough, I was hooked at the no-joke quality of the classes and the whole package: dim lights, calming scents, very cool playlists and fit fellow yogis.
+This was indeed a challenge I wasn’t expecting to take on.
+And soon enough, I was hooked at it.
+The whole package: dim lights, calming scents, very cool playlists and fit fellow yogis.
 Finally, I started to really really pushed myself.
-And when I started to actually push myself to my limits, everything began.
+And when I started to actually really really push myself to my limits, everything started to shift.

-I promised myself that I’d become the ultimate yogi myself.
+I promised myself that I’d become one of those perfect people.

-The truth is, when it comes to yoga, I’m not perfect.
+The truth is, when it comes to yoga, I’m not great.
 I’m getting better.
-Like every wannabe yogi, I have some strengths that I can rely on to cover up my weaknesses.
+Like every wannabe yogi, I have some strengths that I can rely on to cover up for my weaknesses.
 I’m, for example, pretty flexible.
 This helps me with the fact that I’m not that strong.
-These two balance each other and I do OK.
+These two balance each other.
+And I do OK.
 I hang in there, keep going to classes, keep walking around in my yoga pants and keep pushing and holding and sweating and adjusting and raising higher and bending lower and I keep going.
 I hang in there.
 I keep showing up.
-No matter what you do, don’t quit.
+And no matter what you do, don’t quit.

 And slowly slowly slowly I get a little bit better.

-The other day, I had a quick peek in the mirror while I was bent over, upside down, with one leg up while my own sweat dripping on my face, and saw my six packs starting to show.
+And actually, the other day I had a quick peek in the mirror while I was bent over, upside down, with one leg up while my own sweat dripping on my face, and saw my six packs staring back at me.
 I can’t even tell you how much of a huge moment this was.
 All because I kept showing up again and again.
-And I’m only starting.

-Going to the coolest, trendiest, most hype yoga studio in town is my secret to my mini triumph.
+Going to the coolest, trendiest, most hype yoga studio in town is my secret to this mini triumph.

 My teacher always says that we’re all our own best teacher, and should go at our own pace.
-I agree with this in my mind and I like to think that competition doesn’t motivate me at all.
+I agree with this intellectually. and I like to think that competition doesn’t motivate me at all.
 However, the pretty fucking ambitious tiger in me disagrees.
 And recently I’ve been starting to admit that perhaps having tough competition does help me more than I think.
-All these wannabe yogis make me so jealous that I go back to the same torturesome class week after week even though yoga is about kindness, whatever, and eventually be as great as them.
-Not my teachers, but my peers indeed.
+All these wannabe yogis make me so jealous that I go back to the same torture-some class week after week and eventually be as great as them.

-They give you the type of push that nothing else, no willpower, no deadline, no resolution can compare.
-I’m saying this confidently because this has lacked in me so long until I joined this hype yoga studio.
-Being a part of a top-notch wannabe-yogi/never-leaves-the-house-without-yoga-pants/talks-about-chakras/casual-namaste-emojis community does help me hugely to adjust what is good enough and isn’t.
-And this all happened with moving to my current flat.
+They give us the type of push that nothing else, no willpower, no deadline, no resolution can compare.
+I’m saying this confidently because this has lacked in me so long until I started joined overachieving clubs instead of the mediocracy societies.
+Even though I knew that this meant bearing the discomfort and embarrassment of not being as good as everyone else.

-P.S.
-I have to credit Haruki Murakami’s What I talk about when I talk about running for the title.
-If you haven’t read it, I highly recommend it.
+Finally, I have to credit Haruki Murakami’s What I talk about when I talk about running for the title and inspiration for the whole article.
+If you haven’t read it, I highly recommend.
 I’m fascinated by how generous great writers like Murakami are in sharing insights into their processes.
-It’s a very very inspiring, easy-to-read book about self-discipline, the power of consistent practice and writing techniques for novelists.
-But I think they can be applied to any kind of creative work.
-And runners will enjoy it too.
+It’s a very very inspiring, easy-to-read book about self-discipline, the power of consistent practice, writers blocks and other tools for creatives.
+And if you’re not a yogi, (but maybe a runner instead) you might particularly appreciate it.